 - Optional toppings: corn chips, sour cream and shredded cheddar cheese

 - 1. In a large skillet, cook and crumble beef over medium-high heat until no longer pink, 8-10 minutes.
 Using a slotted spoon, transfer beef to a 5-qt. slow cooker.

 - 2. Rinse and drain beans and hominy.
 Add to beef, along with canned tomatoes and green chilies, tomato sauce, onion, the dressing and seasoning mixes and pepper.
-Puree green chilies and plain tomatoes in a covered blender until smooth; stir into beef mixture.
+Puree green chilies and remaining diced tomatoes in a covered blender until smooth; stir into beef mixture.